GPARKPRO/GlobalPark-DAO/docs/White_Paper.md

 ### ✦ For Individuals and Creators

 - 📍 Ownership of a **unique coordinate** within a global cultural landscape.
-- 🏛 The opportunity to leave a **lasting mark** in both digital and physical history.
+- 🏛 Opportunity to leave a **lasting mark** in both digital and physical history.
 - 🗳 Participation in **DAO voting** and cultural activations.

+---

 ### ✦ For Companies, Brands, and Institutions

 - 🎨 Creation of **branded art installations** within an innovative cultural environment.
 - 💡 Strengthening brand reputation through engagement in a **pioneering cultural project**.
-- 🌐 Access to **new audiences** through live and digital DAO-driven initiatives.
+- 🌐 Access to **new audiences** via DAO-driven live and digital initiatives.

+---

 ### ✦ For Ecosystems, Cities, and Communities